thanhnguyentang/thanhnguyentang.github.io/blogs/ac_variants.md

 >
 * An overview of actor-critic variants: REINFORCE, REINFORCE with baseline, Advantage Actor-Critic, TRPO.
 * The recursion-preserving principle for incremental learning.
+* The main goal in TRPO and PPO is to penalize the aggressive change in policy which works very well in practice.
+TRPO does so via KL constraint while PPO does so via policy density clipping with multiple epochs of updates on the sampled data.
-* TRPO can be considered as elastic weight consolidation (EWC) for preventing catastrophic forgetting within actor-critic framework.
+* Penalizing of the aggressive change in policy has link to  elastic weight consolidation (EWC) for preventing catastrophic forgetting within actor-critic framework.

 You might feel overwhelmed by many incremental updates (e.g., TD learning, Q-learning, Monte Carlo gradien policy) in RL and might wonder if these incremental updates are arbitrary.
 As always,  it is a good idea to seek for something invariant when facing complex systems or ideas with many variants (on this point, check out [3Blue1Brown's video](https://www.youtube.com/watch?v=M64HUIJFTZM&feature=youtu.be) as another example of how the mindset of **"seeking invariance under variance"** is useful).
 What's invariant here is an implicit principle that I would like to dub as recursion-preserving principle for incremental update: